locatable/splittable-docs/terms-and-conditions.md

 - you acknowledge and agree that:

-o Apple has no obligation at all to provide any support or maintenance services in relation to the App.
+  - Apple has no obligation at all to provide any support or maintenance services in relation to the App.
 If you have any maintenance or support questions in relation to the App, please contact us, not Apple, using the Contacting us details in these terms;

-o except as otherwise expressly set out in these terms, any claims relating to the possession or use of the App are between you and us (and not between you, or anyone else, and Apple);
+  - except as otherwise expressly set out in these terms, any claims relating to the possession or use of the App are between you and us (and not between you, or anyone else, and Apple);

-o in the event of any claim by a third party that your possession or use (in accordance with these terms) of the App infringes any intellectual property rights, Apple will not be responsible or liable to you in relation to that claim; and
+  - in the event of any claim by a third party that your possession or use (in accordance with these terms) of the App infringes any intellectual property rights, Apple will not be responsible or liable to you in relation to that claim; and

-o although these terms are entered into between you and us (and not Apple), Apple, as a third party beneficiary under these terms, will have the right to enforce these terms against you;
+  - although these terms are entered into between you and us (and not Apple), Apple, as a third party beneficiary under these terms, will have the right to enforce these terms against you;

 - you represent and warrant that:

-o you are not, and will not be, located in any country that is the subject of a United States Government embargo or that has been designated by the United States Government as a "terrorist supporting" country; and
+  - you are not, and will not be, located in any country that is the subject of a United States Government embargo or that has been designated by the United States Government as a "terrorist supporting" country; and

-o you are not listed on any United States Government list of prohibited or restricted parties; and
+  - you are not listed on any United States Government list of prohibited or restricted parties; and

 - if the App does not conform to any warranty applying to it, you may notify Apple, which will then refund the purchase price of the App (if any) to you.
 Subject to that, and to the maximum extent permitted by law, Apple does not give or enter into any warranty, condition or other term in relation to the App and will not be liable to you for any claims, losses, costs or expenses of whatever nature in relation to the App or as a result of you or anyone else using the App or relying on any of its content.